 The new release focused on stability and modernization, making the product competitive for the next few years.
 The development also concentrated on the motto "Smooth Migration" to provide best possible support for users upgrading from 4.5 LTS to 6.2 LTS.

 Furthermore TYPO3 6.2 LTS offers responsive image rendering and a mobile device preview for mobile friendly websites and applications.
 File Abstraction Layer 2.0 and a completely new distribution management were also released.

 In December 2014 TYPO3 version 7 was released.

 The focus was placed on a general revision of the backend and the optimization of the editor's experience.
 Huge parts of TYPO3's essentials were reworked in order to prepare for future challenges whilst doing a huge code cleanup to keep the system lean and healthy.

 In November 2015, TYPO3 7.6 was released as an LTS version, providing free support until November 2018.

-In March 2016 TYPO3 Version 8 has been released and will be developed further towards TYPO3 8 LTS.
-This version will focus on simplifying the implementation and management of cloud infrastructures and supports editors in creating responsive websites.
-The team is working on bringing more features to the core that assist editors in grasping complex scenarios in an easy to understand fashion.
+In March 2016 TYPO3 Version 8 has been released and has been developed further towards TYPO3 8 LTS.
+This version focusses on simplifying the implementation and management of cloud infrastructures and supports editors in creating responsive websites.
+The team worked on bringing more features to the core that assist editors in grasping complex scenarios in an easy to understand fashion.
 As the first Content Management System to do so, TYPO3 makes full use of the improvements that come with PHP7, speeding up both TYPO3 itself as well as the PHP eco-system in general.